 Each and every time the stock market or the bond market goes south, which is an inevitability in life (peaks and valleys are more common than a constant, upward trend), you have heard tales of ordinary investors dumping their 401(k) holdings, selling off their Roth IRA investments, and moving everything to cash.

 In fact, during the worst of the market crash between 2008 and 2010, so many investors were parking money in Treasury bills instead of taking advantage of the low prices available on stocks and corporate bonds that there was an actual moment in time when Treasuries were yielding a negative return and investors were still buying them as quickly as they could, so great was the fear and panic.

 An Unfortunate Truth Investors Need to Consider

-After all, don't you wish your great-grandparents had bought shares of Coca-Cola during the Great Depression?
-With dividends reinvested, every $19 back then is now worth more than $5,000,000 today.*
+Don't you wish your great-grandparents had bought shares of Coca-Cola during the Great Depression?
+With dividends reinvested, every $19 back then is now worth millions of dollars today*